bsinkule/Grid-Template-Areas/README.md

 * Type `FOOTER` & `lorem20` in `<footer>`
 * The page should look more like the below image now
 > ![alt text](./images/gridHtmlWithText.png)
-9. NOTE: Below you will be instructed to paste css into the main.css file.
+9. NOTE: Below you will be instructed to paste css code into the main.css file.
 After pasting, make sure to clean up the code so it is in the correct format.
 You could also use an extension like 'Beautify' to format your code.
-10. Add the below code to main.css so you can see the element containers better:
+10. Add the below code to main.css so you can see the element containers better in the browser:
 * `.b {
     border: 1px solid black;
     border-radius: 5px;
     background-color: rgb(243, 173, 116);
     padding: .5em;
 }`
 11. Add the below code to main.css to make the `<div class="wrapper">` element set to use css grid.
-This wraps all the grid-area elements, which we will define in the next step:
+This wraps all the grid-area elements, which will be defined in the next step:
 * `.wrapper {
     margin: auto;
     display: grid;